Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

 #slide[
   == Agenda

-  - Brief introduction to LMM / vector embeddings / CLIP
+  - A brief introduction to LMM / vector embeddings / CLIP
-  - Our process
+  - Overview of how the app works
   - Setting up PostgreSQL
   - Calculating and storing image embeddings
   - Check: find an image!